 Paying tax on your super

 If you decide to access your super benefits during your 50s, you will pay a higher rate of tax on your money than if you wait until you turn 60.

 Also be aware that you will pay different rates of tax on your super benefit if you access it when you are under your preservation age, compared with accessing it if you are over your preservation age but under age 60.

 Taking a super pension

 If you decide to start a super pension, you will be required to withdraw a minimum amount from your pension each year.
 This minimum amount is based on your age and is set by the government.

-At this stage of life, it may be worth considering starting a transition-to-retirement (TTR) income stream as you move towards retirement.
-This type of super pension allows you to gradually draw on your super benefits while you’re still working.
+At this stage of life, it may be worth starting a transition-to-retirement (TTR) income stream as you move towards retirement.
+This type of super pension allows you to gradually draw regular payments from your super benefits while you’re still working.